Jairocamposruiz/portfolio_photography/content/pages/portfolio/index.md

 ---
 title: Portfolio
-subtitle: This is an optional subtitle for the portfolio page.
+subtitle: For more information about location click on the photo.
 layout_style: mosaic

+hola

 seo:
   title: Portfolio
   description: This is the portfolio page